Juwan23D/Retail-Sales-Analysis/README.md

    _These columns were able to give me insight on the customer loyalty program and how much it's benefitting the supermarket from a sales perspective_

   * Checked for spelling errors, duplicates, format issues
-  * Created a pivot tables to gain a quick note of some patterns I noticed, like a sum of the grand total, and how quantity correlated to the other fields.
+  * Created a pivot tables to gain a quick note of some patterns.
+I noticed, like a sum of the grand total, and how quantity correlated to the other fields.

+    _I chose to make pivot tables for a quick summary and comparisons of the data such as gender corelating to the other columns.
+This gave me a better picture about what could be uncovered before sending it to SQL._

+  **SQL**

+  * Utilized to pull different information and evaluate comparisons.

+     _Similar to the pivot tables I dove deeper into comparisons but using BigQuerys platform allowed for more complexity._

+  * Various calculations used in order to find numerical information.

+     _Measured different trends such as the most popular product purchased by gender, and payment preferences._

+   SQL Code

+   # Analyze